jKulrativid/truth_table_generator/README.md

 # truth_table_generator
-Hardware is tedious, always has been.
+Hardware is tedious(I try avoiding to say suck!!!), always has been.